-Setting up a website and online presence for your business can be a very expensive and time consuming process.
+Setting up a website and online presence for your business can be a very expensive and time-consuming process.
 Once you’ve done that, you’re never really done, either.
 You need to constantly add new content, tweak settings, bring forth more functionality, and more.
 With more than half a billion regular users on Facebook, it’s impossible to ignore the value of this free and potent option.
-Having a business fan page for your company on Facebook is undeniably a great idea.
+Having a business fan page for your company on Facebook create is undeniably a great idea.
 Here, we’re going to go over how to use Facebook business fan pages to their utmost potential, increasing customer awareness and interest in your brand.
 Lots of people know how to use Facebook.
 With the information that follows, however, you can go beyond the average user and use expert techniques to get your Facebook business fan page noticed and passed on to others.

 With these steps to guide you in advanced methods of how to use Facebook, you can become more than just a branded image with occasional press releases.
 These steps on how to use Facebook to its maximum potential will help you build a community that fans enjoy being a part of, building goodwill and loyalty that goes beyond providing a quality product or service.